Sun and sunburn

 UVA rays penetrate deeper into the skin, damaging the middle layer (the dermis).
 The dermis contains the elastic tissues that keep the skin stretchy.
 UVA rays therefore have the effect of ageing the skin and causing wrinkles.

 UVB rays are absorbed by the top layer of skin (the epidermis).
-This causes suntanning but also burning.
+This causes suntanning and sunburn.

-Both UVA and UVB rays increase your risk of developing skin cancer.
-Getting sunburnt is therefore a warning sign that you are putting yourself at risk.
+Both UVA and UVB rays increase your risk of developing skin cancer, as does sunburn.

 Melanin is the coloured pigment in our skins.
 When skin is exposed to sunlight, more melanin is produced to help protect the skin against the UV rays.
 This makes the skin darker - what people refer to as a suntan.
-Although melanin stops your skin burning so easily, it does not prevent the harmful effects of UV rays.
+Although melanin stops your skin burning so easily, it does not reduce the risk of developing skin cancer.

 Patient picks for Sun and sunburn